Paulb-dev/openCV/index.md

 ### Welcome to my GitHub Pages

-You can use the [editor on GitHub](https://github.com/Paulb-dev/openCV/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Data
 If you want to train your own haar cascades for openCV or Tensorflow you will need a lot of data (images).